survos/survos/packages/key-value-bundle/README.md

 Inspired by https://gist.github.com/sbrl/c3bfbbbb3d1419332e9ece1bac8bb71c and https://dexie.org/ and the Symfony PDO Cache component.

-At its core, the idea is to store strings or unstructured data accessibile by a key or a filter.
+At its core, the idea is to store strings or unstructured data accessible by a key or a filter.

 Initially, it was just a string lookup, which could be a JSON string, for example looking up a wikidata object by its QID, or a movie from a csv file by its imdb_id.